The last straw

 I look over my shoulder and mouth "help me" to Michael.
 He just chuckles and diverts his gaze back to the TV.

-I mosey into the kitchen and tie on an apron.
-She scrubs a dish and passes it to me as I load it into the dishwasher.
+I mosey into the kitchen grabbing an extra apron off the hook and tying it on.
+She scrubs a dish then passes it to me as I load it into the dishwasher.

-"It's been quite the shock finding out about Walt and you, " she hums.
+"It's been quite the shock finding out about Walt and you, " she breaks the silence.

 So direct.
 Never a "Hi how are you?" or a " My how you have managed to raise a precious boy single handedly, even graduating college. " Or how about "What are your future goals in life?"